 Applicants are considered for admission based on their audition results in conjunction with academic preparation and artistic and academic recommendations.

-For applicants who have submitted a complete application by the December 15 deadline, decisions for openings in the incoming fall (September) class are announced on the following dates:
+For applicants who have submitted a complete Regular Action application by the December 15 deadline, decisions for the incoming fall (September) class are announced no later than the following dates:

-Applicants are required to notify Boston Conservatory at Berklee regarding their intent to enroll no later than April 15 for graduate students in the music and theater divisions and May 1 for all B.F.A. and B.M. candidates.
-This can be done by clicking on the New Student Enrollment Form in the online acceptance letter and submitting a non-refundable online tuition deposit of $500 and housing deposit (if applicable) of $250.
+Applicants are required to notify Boston Conservatory at Berklee regarding their intent to enroll no later than April 15 for graduate applicants and May 1 for all undergraduate applicants.
+This can be done by clicking "Reply to Offer" in the online acceptance letter and submitting a non-refundable online tuition deposit of $1,000 and a separate housing application deposit (if applicable) of $500.

 Applications submitted after the December deadline will be reviewed on a case-by-case, rolling basis and will continue until all openings are filled, or until June 1, whichever comes first.